Hot Tub Vorschriften und rechtliche Bestimmungen

 Case 2: treated, chlorinated water

-Hot Tub electrical connection
+Hot tub electrical connection

-Hot Tub electrical connection
+Hot tub electrical connection

 The electrical connection for your hot tub depends on the equipment and components you have installed.

-For normal equipment with lighting and a few nozzles, a 230 V Schuko plug is sufficient.
-This standard plug is available in most households and enables easy and convenient installation.
+For a standard setup with lighting and a few nozzles, a 230V Schuko plug is sufficient.
+This standard plug is found in most households and allows for simple and convenient installation.

 Conclusion